Alcohol Use Disorder Treatment in Sarasota, FL

 When someone who has been drinking heavily reduces or stops alcohol use, the body may develop alcohol withdrawal symptoms as the brain and nervous system adjust to the absence of alcohol.

-Symptoms often begin within 6–24 hours after the last drink and may include tremor, anxiety, sweating, nausea, insomnia, and increased heart rate.
+Alcohol withdrawal symptoms often begin within 6–24 hours after the last drink and may include tremor, anxiety, sweating, nausea, insomnia, and increased heart rate.
 In some individuals, more serious complications such as seizures or delirium tremens can occur.

 Post Acute Withdrawal Syndrome (PAWS)

-Some individuals experience symptoms lasting weeks to months after acute withdrawal known as post-acute withdrawal syndrome (PAWS).
+Some individuals experience symptoms lasting weeks to months after acute withdrawal, known as post-acute withdrawal syndrome (PAWS).
 These may include mood changes, anxiety, sleep disruption, fatigue, and difficulty concentrating as the brain gradually restores balance after prolonged alcohol exposure.
 Symptoms typically improve over time with ongoing recovery support and healthy routines.

 Treatment for Alcohol Use Disorder